Azure/iot-edge-v1/doc/getting_started.md

 - build.sh produces its outputs in `azure-iot-gateway-sdk/build`.
 This is where the two modules used in this sample are built.

-> Note: `liblogger_hl.so`'s relative path is `/modules/logger/liblogger_hl.so` and `libhello_world_dl.so` is built in `/modules/hello_world/libhello_world_hl.so`.
+> Note: `liblogger.so`'s relative path is `/modules/logger/liblogger.so` and `libhello_world.so` is built in `/modules/hello_world/libhello_world.so`.
 Use these paths for the "module path" value in the json below.

 - Copy the JSON file from azure-iot-gateway-sdk/samples/hello_world/src/hello_world_lin.json to the build folder.

-- For the logger_hl module, replace in "args" the "filename" value with the path to the file that will contain the log.
+- For the logger module, replace in "args" the "filename" value with the path to the file that will contain the log.
 This is an example of a JSON settings file for Linux that will write to `log.txt`, if started from `azure-iot-gateway-sdk/build`.
 The Hello World sample already has a JSON settings file and you do not need to change it.
 This example has been provided in case you want to change the output location for the log file.

 ```json